semrush/intergalactic/website/docs/components/select/select.md

 ## Description

 **Select** component allows users to choose one or more values from a list.
-It can optionally include search input, titles, buttons, grouping, and nesting.
+It can optionally include a search input, titles, buttons, grouping, and nesting.

-The component is composed of a trigger button (explained in this guide) and the [DropdownMenu](/components/dropdown-menu/dropdown-menu).

 ## Component composition